pthatcher/p2p-quic-draft/draft-thatcher-p2p-quic.md

 # IANA Considerations

-The ALPN "q2q" must be registered.
+The ALPN "q2q" should be registered.